THE ADMINISTRATION OF THE KINGDOM OF GOD

 Because the ministers are seeking large numbers of people, they are not bringing the seekers to the death of the cross.
 They are encouraging them to come and experience a thrill of one sort or another.
 While the name of Jesus may be recited over and over again as some kind of ritual (like the prophets of Baal), it is not the Lord that is being sought; it is a feeling or experience that is being sought.

 Since it is obvious that spiritual experiences and manifestations are exhibited, what then is the spirit behind it, and what are people receiving?
 Perhaps it is a spirit of delusion.

-When we attempt to direct the Spirit of God we are taking away from the Lord Jesus His God-given authority to administrate the resources of the Kingdom of God.
-Man is in the driver's seat.
-This is the False Prophet.
+When we attempt to direct the Spirit of God, we are taking away from the Lord Jesus His God-given authority to administrate the resources of the Kingdom of God.
+Man is in the driver’s seat.
+This is the False Prophet of Revelation 13.